jmacost5/cpp-528-fall-2021-group-05/README.md

 An analysis of the effect of two tax policies on distressed housing markets.

+## License

+This project is licensed under the terms of the  GNU General Public License v3.0

 ## Context

 The [`index.html`](index.html) file serves a purpose which is to ensure that the `README.md` file does not get displayed back to the user on the home page of the website.